dhervastest/dhervastest/_posts/2020-02-17-Robotics:-Line-Follower.md

 # 2. Image processing

-Before implementing the robot intelligence, we must do a simple image processing in order to extract the information from the sensors we have been provided.
+Before implementing the robot intelligence, we must do a **simple image processing** in order to extract the information from the sensors we have been provided.
 Firstly, we need to get the RGB image from the camera, and convert it to HSV.
 Then, what I have done is, using the cv2 library, create a mask with the line colour and aplying it to the HSV image.
 Now we have a binary image, so we can start extracting information from it.

 # 3. Case-based implementation

 This is the easiest way to perform your logic method.
-I used an **if esif** structure contemplating the possible situations in which the car can be involved, I have set the conditions up experimentally.
+I used an **if-esif** structure contemplating the possible situations in which the car can be involved, I have set the conditions up experimentally.

 ## 3.1.
 Way to set the conditions up